vishnupriya888/c22-GravitySlider/README.md

 ## Use the commented instruction with slider intialized
-Gravity Glider Instruction code : https://github.com/vishnupriya-whitehatjr/c22-GravitySlider-Instructions
+Gravity Slider Instruction code : https://github.com/vishnupriya-whitehatjr/c22-GravitySlider-Instructions

 ### Please refer to code notes for explanation (only if needed).